Did you know?

 Give advice on how to mend the clothing that you sell

-We all know the feeling of discovering these little plastic bags with spare buttons inside our new jackets.
-As a designer, why not take the extra …
+We all know these little plastic bags with spare buttons that are tucked away inside new clothes.
+As a designer, why not take the extra step and a…

 Borrowing and sharing is not all that new; people have been doing it for ages.
 The novelty is that these days we also borrow from and share with complete strangers.